 Later, I attended a public middle school and a small private school.
 I remember being in Industrial Arts class at the public middle school and creating bird houses, letter openers and hockey pucks from a moulding machine.
 In art class, we created plaster sculptures and in Home Economics I created Ritz cracker pizzas.
 I loved it!
 As for my core classes (math, science, geography, etc) I was not doing great, but I managed to keep my grades up, knowing that there were enough creative experiences in other classes to get me through the school day.
 At the end of the day I would hop on the school bus and exhaust the evening with Legos or some creative activity in my father's shop (or tv if the Dukes of Hazzard or Incredible Hulk was on).
 I have great, happy memories at home.
 I endured school.

-The couple of years I attended the small private schools was during part of my 5th and I think my 7th grade.
-It was difficult.
+The couple of years I attended the small private schools was during my 5th and 7th grades.
 There was no portable wood shop or Industrial Arts class.
 Everything was centered around the "core" classes, and I did not do well... at all.
 One good memory was going on a field trip where I was introduced to radio controlled (RC) air planes.
 A man showed us how he built and flew these cool miniature airplanes.
 It was unforgettable.
 But we ended up having to leave and go back to school.
 I suffered through, but my grades continued to fall.

 HIGH SCHOOL WAS ROUGH...VERY ROUGH.

 From 1982-1984 I attended one of two high schools in our city.
 This was my freshman and sophomore years.
 School was now about friends, skipping classes and experimenting with drugs and alcohol.
 School was an exercise in survival.
 Since I was doing so poorly in my "core" classes, I was not allowed to take any elective courses like shop class.
-Instead, I was "back scheduled."
-I lost all my free periods and elective classes and had to sit in resource centers to catch up in math and language arts.
-I skipped enough classes and was in enough trouble that my parents together with the principal decided that I would be sent to the other high school across town.
+I lost all my free periods and had to sit in resource centers to catch up in math and language arts.
+I skipped so many classes and was in enough trouble that my parents, together with the principal, decided that I would be sent to the other high school across town.
 That was 1984-1986.

 Not much changed at the other school.
 In fact, things became worse.
 My new classes included math, english, history and physical education...not one elective class...again.
-Skipping school, drugs, alcohol and now promiscuous relationships filled my life.
+Skipping school, drugs, alcohol.
 I was failing most of my classes.
-My father, in desperation, had even offered to pay me $ to just get D's on my report card.
-School was depressing and my home life now suffered greatly.
+My father, in desperation, offered to pay me $ to just get D's on my report card.
+School was depressing and my home life now suffered.

 THE 5-YEAR PLAN